-Earlier editions of S-57 App.2 provided five colour tables.
-To simplify the operation of ECDIS by the mariner these have been reduced to three colour tables, all of which should be made available to the mariner.
+There are three colour tables, all of which must be made available to the mariner.
 These are listed in a condensed form in Table 2 and specified in detail in the Presentation Library.
 They are as follows:

-DAY (table 2.1) The "Day" table uses a white background as a result of a comparative test outdoors in bright sunlight which showed that a display background of maximum luminance gives the best contrast achievable under near-washout conditions.
-This conclusion has been confirmed by subsequent sea experience.

-- DUSK (table 2.2) The "Dusk" colour table is a black background table, which may also be used by day as a mariner's option. - NIGHT (table 2.3) At night the light emitted by the display must be strictly limited to avoid impairing night vision.
+- DAY (table 2.1) The "Day" table uses a white background as a result of a comparative test outdoors in bright sunlight which showed that a display background of maximum luminance gives the best contrast achievable under near-washout conditions.
+This conclusion has been confirmed by subsequent sea experience. - DUSK (table 2.2) The "Dusk" colour table is a black background table, which may also be used by day as a mariner's option. - NIGHT (table 2.3) At night the light emitted by the display must be strictly limited to avoid impairing night vision.
 In case the luminance needs to be further reduced, the "Night" colour table may be augmented by a luminance-reducing neutral density filter which should have 8 times attenuation, designated (logarithmically) "0.9 ND".
 (This is a manufacturer's option).